Azure/azure-iot-cli-extension/README.md

 Now that you have a compatible Azure CLI installed you can add the IoT extension.
 When installing an extension any additional Python dependencies required will be downloaded and installed.

 There are multiple options for installation.
-After following one, you can use `az extension list` to validate currently installed extensions or `az extension show --name 'azure_cli_iot_ext'` to see details about this one.
+After following one, you can use `az extension list` to validate currently installed extensions or `az extension show --name azure-cli-iot-ext` to see details about this one.

 In all cases, make sure the IoT extension is version **0.3.1** or greater.